Anikram/circular_task/readme.md

 }
 ```

-Here is the project of ours which combines values we want to send and
+Here is the project of ours which must combine and prepare values we want to send them into the cloud.
-stringifies everything.

 ### Project view